 Fecal analysis of the following components is considered investigational and not medically necessary as a diagnostic test for the evaluation of intestinal dysbiosis, irritable bowel syndrome, malabsorption or small intestinal overgrowth of bacteria:

-Measurements of fecal fat (i.e., qualitative, quantitative and fat differential) are established diagnostic techniques for malabsorption.
-In contrast, a literature search did not identify any published studies regarding the diagnostic performance of fecal analysis of digestion, absorption, microbiology, metabolic markers or immunology as a diagnostic tool for suspected malabsorption syndrome, small intestine bacterial overgrowth or intestinal dysbiosis.
+Measurement of fecal fat (that is, qualitative, quantitative and fat differential) is an established diagnostic technique for malabsorption.
+A literature search did not identify any published studies regarding the diagnostic performance of fecal analysis of digestion, absorption, microbiology, metabolic markers or immunology as a diagnostic tool for suspected malabsorption syndrome, small intestine bacterial overgrowth or intestinal dysbiosis.
 Chronic intestinal candidiasis has been linked with various gastrointestinal complaints as well as systemic complaints, such as chronic fatigue syndrome.
-However, similar to intestinal dysbiosis, chronic intestinal candidiasis is an ill-defined condition without established diagnostic parameters.
+However, chronic intestinal candidiasis is an ill-defined condition without established diagnostic parameters.

 The symptoms and conditions that have been attributed to dysbiosis include chronic intestinal disorders including irritable bowel disease, inflammatory or autoimmune disorders, food allergy, atopic eczema, unexplained fatigue, arthritis and ankylosing spondylitis, malnutrition or neuropsychiatric symptoms, including autism, and breast and colon cancer.